Sarah Hogg, Viscountess Hailsham

-Biography
+Early life and education

-She was born Sarah Elizabeth Mary Boyd-Carpenter, her father being John Boyd-Carpenter, Baron Boyd-Carpenter, a former Chief Secretary to the Treasury and Paymaster-General.
+Sarah Elizabeth Mary Boyd-Carpenter was born on 14 May 1946.
+Her father was John Boyd-Carpenter (later Baron Boyd-Carpenter), who served as Chief Secretary to the Treasury and Paymaster General from 1962 to 1964.
 She attended Miss Ironside's School in Kensington.
 She then went to the Roman Catholic girls' boarding school St Mary's School Ascot.
-Later she attended Lady Margaret Hall at the University of Oxford where she read Philosophy, Politics and Economics (PPE).
-While at Oxford University, she edited Cherwell, the student newspaper.
+Later she attended Lady Margaret Hall at the University of Oxford where she read philosophy, politics and economics (PPE).
+While at Oxford, she edited the student newspaper Cherwell.

-Through her 1968 marriage to Member of Parliament Douglas Hogg, 3rd Viscount Hailsham, she is Viscountess Hailsham.
-However, following the granting of a life peerage in 1995, she is Baroness Hogg in her own right.

 Career

 Journalism

-She was an economics editor for The Independent newspaper.
+Hogg was an economics editor for The Independent.
 She was also an early presenter of Channel 4 News, but her voice, with its uncertainty of pitch, was felt by many viewers to be a distraction.
 At this time she portrayed Margaret Thatcher in a television docudrama of negotiations between the UK and Irish governments.

 Politics

 Hogg was the head of the Prime Minister's Policy Unit for Sir John Major.
 With Jonathan Hopkin Hill, she wrote about the Major years in her book Too Close to Call.

-In 1995, she was granted a life peerage and now sits as a crossbencher in the House of Lords as Baroness Hogg, of Kettlethorpe in the County of Lincolnshire.
+On 3 February 1995, she was created a life peer as Baroness Hogg, of Kettlethorpe, in the county of Lincolnshire.
+She was as a Conservative member of the House of Lords until May 2010 and thereafter has sat as a crossbencher.